sdaqo/anipy-cli/docs/contributing/index.md

 # Contributing

-Hey thanks for considering to contribute!
+Hey, thanks for considering to contribute!

 If you did this before you probably know the gist, but check out this little guide to get everything set-up!